dzervoudakes/grindstonejs/README.md

 ##### remove()

-_Removes the specified child element from the current object if the target is specified.
-If no target is specified, the parent of the current node will remove the node from the DOM._
+_Remove the specified child element from the current object if the target is specified._
+_If no target is specified, the parent of the current node will remove the node from the DOM._

 ```
 $(selector).remove(child);